LOCATION CHANGE: Taste the Future, Tuesday, Aug. 16, has been moved to the Columbus State parking garage on Washington Avenue.

 Preparing to take the COMPASS Placement Test

-For the essay portion, students should practice writing standard paragraphs.
+For the writing sample portion, students should practice writing standard paragraphs.